Microsoft/azure-docs.pt-pt/articles/application-gateway/application-gateway-create-probe-ps.md

 ## <a name="next-steps"></a>Passos seguintes

-Aprenda a configurar o descarregamento do TLS visitando: [Configure TLS Offload](application-gateway-ssl-arm.md)
+Aprenda a configurar a descarga de TLS visitando: [Configure TLS Offload](application-gateway-ssl-arm.md)